Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Do You Own A Mail Order House?

-Many houses of the Arts & Crafts period were built from pre-cut kits manufactured by Sears, Roebuck & Co., Aladdin, and other kit makers.
+Thousands of houses during the Arts & Crafts period were built from pre-cut kits manufactured by Sears, Roebuck & Co., Aladdin, and other ready-cut kit makers.

 Kits weighed about 25 tons, included a detailed assembly manual, extensive blueprints, and 10-30,000 individual pieces.